Toward First-Principles Multi-Messenger Predictions: Coupling Nuclear Networks with GR Radiation-MHD in {\tt Gmunu}: Introduction

 Modeling these systems requires a framework that can capture the interplay of strong gravity, neutrino transport, magnetic fields, and nuclear reactions.
 In particular, CCSNe and neutron star mergers involve conditions extending above and below nuclear saturation density, where relativistic effects and microphysics become equally important.
 General-relativistic neutrino magnetohydrodynamics (GR$\nu$MHD) codes with coupled nuclear reaction networks are therefore highly desirable for a faithful description of such explosive events.

 Significant progress has been made in incorporating reduced nuclear burning into hydrodynamics codes~\citep{2014ApJ...782...91N, 2015ApJ...808L..21C, 2015MNRAS.454.1238L, 2016ApJ...818..123B, 2017ApJ...843....2H, 2017ApJ...842...13W, 2021ApJ...921..113S, 2020ApJS..248...11B, 2023ApJ...951..112N}, though these studies are restricted to Newtonian/special-relativistic frameworks.
 In parallel, large reaction networks such as {\tt SkyNet}~\citep{2017ApJS..233...18L} and {\tt WinNet}~\citep{2023ApJS..268...66R} are often employed in post-processing to calculate detailed nucleosynthesis from tracer particles.
 While this strategy enables the use of thousands of isotopes, it cannot account for the dynamical feedback of nuclear energy release during the explosion.
 Fully general-relativistic approaches that self-consistently combine energy-dependent radiation transport, magnetic fields, and nuclear burning remain rare.
-Some progress has been achieved in general relativity~\citep{2012ApJ...749...37M, 2017PhRvD..96h3016U, 2025ApJ...981..119F}, but existing implementations have so far been limited to simplified reaction networks, such as the CNO cycle, thereby constraining their applicability across diverse astrophysical scenarios.
+Some progress has been achieved in general relativity~\citep{2012ApJ...749...37M, 2017PhRvD..96h3016U, 2019ApJ...870...98U, 2025ApJ...981..119F}, but most existing implementations rely on highly simplified reaction networks (e.g., CNO cycles) or lack simultaneous support for nuclear equations of state and neutrino transport, thereby constraining their applicability across diverse astrophysical scenarios.
 The present work therefore represents not only an initial step toward a more comprehensive and physically complete treatment of stellar explosions, but also a bridge between large post-processing networks and reduced in-situ networks within a fully relativistic framework—laying the foundation for future multi-messenger predictions in which nucleosynthesis feedback plays a central role.

 In this work, we extend the {\tt Gmunu} code~\citep{2020CQGra..37n5015C, 2021MNRAS.508.2279C, 2023ApJS..267...38C} by implementing composition evolution, a realistic stellar equation of state, and approximate nuclear networks.
 Since nuclear burning introduces stiff source terms, we evolve the reactions implicitly.
 As in our previous work~\citep{2022ApJS..261...22C, 2023ApJS..267...38C}, implicit--explicit (IMEX) Runge--Kutta schemes (see, e.g., \citealt{ASCHER1997151, pareschi2005implicit, 2015JCoPh.286..172C}) are employed to maintain stability while retaining reasonable step sizes.
 We validate the implementation through a hierarchy of tests, beginning with the stellar equation of state, followed by one-zone nuclear burning, and culminating in Newtonian verification tests, before demonstrating astrophysical applications in CCSNe.